asyncapi/.github/profile/README.md

 🤔 <br /> `ideas` | Ideas & Planning | 🚧 <br /> `maintenance` | Maintenance | 💬 <br /> `question` | Answering Questions |
 👀 <br /> `review` | Reviewed Pull Requests | 📢 <br /> `talk` | Talks | 📹 <br /> `video` | Videos |

 To figure out a great `first GitHub issue` to work on, [join our Slack workspace](https://www.asyncapi.com/slack-invite) and visit the `11_how-to-contribute` 🙂 channel.
 This channel is specifically designed for supporting all community questions on getting started as a contributor.
+We also host a live stream dedicated to contributors called `Contributor-first`.
+Feel invited to join one of them and for details check [the list of future events](https://github.com/asyncapi/community/issues?q=is%3Aissue+is%3Aopen+label%3Ameeting).

-Also check out our [contribution guide](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md).
+You should also check out our [contribution guide](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md).

 We can't wait to meet you! 🤗